apache/trafficcontrol/docs/source/api/deliveryservices_sslkeys_add.rst

 ``POST``
 ========
-Allows user to upload an SSL certificate, csr, and private key for a Delivery Service.
+Allows user to upload an SSL certificate, csr, and private key for a :term:`Delivery Service`.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"